shearer/simboot/README.md

 The comparison of two or more groups of observations, while simultaneously testing a user-defined selection of a number of 'true' diversity measures is published in the [Hill paper](http://www.ncbi.nlm.nih.gov/pubmed/22934781).

 To post feature requests or ask for help, try [the simboot Issue Tracker](https://github.com/shearer/simboot/issues?page=1&state=open).

+## Development

+To install the development version of the simboot package, it is easiest to use the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package:

+    install.packages("devtools")  # if needed..
+    library(devtools)
+    install_github("simboot", "shearer")
+    library(simboot)